 • 214Inches

-Each championship according to the category has its own rules that identify which characteristics the club must have to be used.Before choosing a club, we advise you to check the rules reported in the FIBS competitive circular, for the 2020 season they are the following:
+Each championship based on the category has its own rules that identify which characteristics the bat must have to be used.Before choosing a club, we recommend that you check the rules reported in the FIBS competitive circular, for the 2024 season they are the following:

-Category U12: Land aluminum clubs approved for U12 competitions are those of maximum size up to 2 "1/4 in diameter.
+U12 category: Land aluminum clubs approved for U12 category competitions are those with a maximum size of up to 2" 5/8 in diameter.

-Category U15: Land aluminum clubs approved for U15 category competitions are those of maximum size up to 2 "3/8 in diameter
+U15 category: Land aluminum clubs approved for U15 category competitions are those with a maximum size of up to 2" 3/4 in diameter